xx

 DefuseDivorce.com

 Dr. Garber provides continuing education training to educators, mental health, legal, and family law professionals around the world.
-Format (in-person, live video feed, or video-recorded), duration (two-day, one-day, keynote, or brief), and topic vary by audience need, timing, and resources.
+Format (in-person, live video feed, and/or video-recorded), duration (two-day, one-day, keynote, or brief), and topic vary by audience need, timing, and resources.

 Dr. Garber uses PowerPoint(TM) uniquely to capture complex concepts as easily understood visual metaphors.
 His presentations are entertaining, engaging, challenging, and practical.
 Across topics and settings and modalities, Dr. Garber's goal is to improve participants' here-and-now, hands-on ability to better understand and serve the needs of children.